-The geospatial location and footprint of the damage elements was verified using aerial photography in ArcMap[®] and Google Maps[®].
-The construction and foundation type of each damage element was gathered from Okaloosa County information and visual observations by Mobile District staff.
-First floor elevations of all damage elements in the study area were surveyed using Terrestrial based LIDAR (light detection and ranging).
+The geospatial location and footprint of the DE was verified using aerial photography in ArcMap® and Google Maps®.
+The construction and foundation type of each DE was gathered from Okaloosa County information and visual observations by the USACE, Mobile District staff.
+First floor elevations of all DE in the study area were surveyed using Terrestrial based light detection and ranging (LiDAR).
 RS Means was used to estimate depreciated replacements costs and an uncertainty of +/- 10% was assigned to these costs.
 The value of contents was assumed to be 50% of the structure value for all habitable structures.
 Non-habitable structures (dune walkovers, pools and gazebos) had zero contents value.

 The economic value of the existing structure inventory represents the depreciated replacement costs of damageable structures and their associated contents within the study area along the coastline.
-The damage element inventory includes 739 damageable structures with an overall estimated value of \$2.3 billion and \$1.2 billion in contents.
+The DE inventory includes 739 damageable structures with an overall estimated value of \$2.3 billion and \$1.2 billion in contents.

-Figure 4-5 shows the structure and content values by reach and the damage element distribution.
+Figure 4-5 shows the structure and content values by reach and the DE distribution.
 The distribution is relatively uniform, however the values aggregated by reach show significant variation.
 The variation is due to differentiation between the types of development within the reach.

 Figure 4-5.
-Structure & Content Value & Damage Element Distribution
+Structure & Content Value & DE Distribution